 Not only was Agger’s physical condition worsening at an alarming rate, his relationship with Liverpool manager at the time, Brendan Rodgers, also played a major part in his eventual decision to leave the club.
 He explains: “In 42 days I went from being first choice and the club’s new vice-captain to be fourth choice centre-back.”

-On 23 February 2014 it reached breaking point as Rodgers criticised Agger and his defensive partner, Škrtel, for allowing Swansea City striker Wilfried Bony to have too much time and space on the ball.
+In February 2014 it reached breaking point as Rodgers criticised Agger and his defensive partner, Škrtel, for allowing Swansea striker Wilfried Bony to have too much time and space on the ball.
 Agger responded: “How can you stand there and say that when we are only doing what you have been going on about all week.”
+Rodgers’ reply?
+“Whatever.”

 Agger was substituted 12 minutes later.